kyma-project/kyma/docs/service-catalog/docs/050-gs-broker-registration.md

 * The `yaml` files for the broker that specify:
   * an application which implements the [Open Service Broker API](https://www.openservicebrokerapi.org/)
   * a Kubernetes service which enables the connection between a broker and an application
-  * broker registration file in which the kind of a broker is specified
+  * a broker registration file in which the kind of a broker is specified

 > **NOTE:** In case of the sample UPS Broker, find the application and service files [here](https://github.com/kubernetes-incubator/service-catalog/tree/master/charts/ups-broker/templates).
 Use [this](https://github.com/kubernetes-incubator/service-catalog/blob/master/contrib/examples/walkthrough/ups-broker.yaml) registration file.